-Funding and Annual Budgets
+Annual Budgets

-The BCS financial year runs to 31 August.
-Member Groups (UK-based and International Sections) that require any kind of financial support from the Institute need to submit an annual budget bid in March for the following financial year.
-This will be considered by the Community Board Finance Committee in light of the overall funding available and a budget will be allocated.
+The BCS account year ends on 31 August.
+Member Groups that require any kind of financial support from the Institute need to submit an annual budget bidin March for the following financial year.
+This will be considered by the Membership Board Finance Committee in the light of the overall funding available and a budget will be allocated.